Southern District of New York

 Town Hall

-A town hall to discuss the Proposed Plan, held on the Receivership’s YouTube channel on August 14, 2024, can be found here: https://youtu.be/p5c8PHjEZTc.
+A town hall to discuss the Initial Distribution Plan, held on the Receivership’s YouTube channel on January 23, 2025, can be found here: https://youtu.be/fEYMZiQQAyQ.
+A town hall to discuss the Plan, held on the Receivership’s YouTube channel on August 14, 2024, can be found here: https://youtu.be/p5c8PHjEZTc.

 How and When to Provide Plan Feedback